roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Blackmailed ****** bysilkstockingslover© Seconds later, he pushed my head away, put his dick back in his pants, and rolled his chair back.
+Seconds later, he pushed my head away, put his dick back in his pants, and rolled his chair back.
 He stood up and greeted, "Mr. Hamilton, it's a pleasure to see you."

  I remained frozen under his desk as I realized he was having a meeting with someone who had been my client for the past three years.